getify/You-Dont-Know-JS/getting-started/ch4.md

 But class inheritance gets almost all the attention.
 And the rest goes to functional programming (FP), as the sort of "anti-class" way of designing programs.
 This saddens me, because it snuffs out any chance for exploration of delegation as a viable alternative.

 I encourage you to spend plenty of time deep in Book 3, *Objects & Classes*, to see how object delegation holds far more potential than we've perhaps realized.
 This isn't an anti-`class` message, but it is intentionally a "classes aren't the only way to use objects" message that I want more JS developers to consider.

-Object delegation is, I would argue, more *with the grain* of JS, than classes (more on *grains* in a bit).
+Object delegation is, I would argue, far more *with the grain* of JS, than classes (more on *grains* in a bit).

 ## Pillar 3: Types and Coercion

-TODO
+The third pillar of JS is by far the most overlooked part of JS's identity.

+The vast majority of developers have strong misconceptions about how *types* work in programming languages, and especially how they work in JS.
+A tidal wave of interest in the broader JS community has begun to shift to "static typing" approaches, using type-aware tooling like TypeScript or Flow.

+I agree that JS developers should learn more about types, and should learn more about how JS manages type conversions.
+I also agree that type-aware tooling can help developers, assuming they have gained and used this knowledge in the first place!

+But I don't agree at all that the inevitable conclusion of this is to decide JS's type mechanism is bad and that we need to cover up JS's types with solutions outside the language.
+We don't have to follow the "static typing" way to be smart and solid with types in our programs.
+There are other options, if you're just willing to go *against the grain* of the crowd, and *with the grain* of JS (again, more on that below).

+Arguably, this pillar is more important than the other two, in the sense that no JS program will do anything useful if it doesn't properly leverage JS's value types, as well as how values are converted (coerced) between types.

+Even if you love TypeScript / Flow, you are not going to get the most out of those tools or coding approaches if you aren't deeply familiar with how the language manages value types.

+I can't fully make the case here, for you to learn about JS types and coercion; that's what the whole Book 4, *Types & Grammar* is for!
+But please don't skip over this topic because you've always heard that we can just use `===` and forget about the rest.

+Your foundation in JS is shaky and incomplete at best, without this pillar!

 ## In Order

+So now you have a better sense of what's left to explore in JS.

-One of the most common questions I get is, "What order should I read the books?"
+But one of the most common questions I get is, "What order should I read the books?"
 There's a straightforward answer here, but it also depends.

 My suggestion for most readers is, this how best to proceed through this series: